The Novitiate

 Novices are also invited alongside vowed members to quarterly chapter meetings, where we share vision, prayer and stories.

-• We ask that you be guided through the Spiritual Exercises retreat by director specially trained for what's universally known as the 19th Annotation.
+During the Spiritual Exercises retreat, however, we ask that you be directed by someone specially trained for what's known as the “19th Annotation.”
 This typically means they've undergone an additional year or two of training beyond their initial certification.

-The Order has a number of spiritual directors trained in the 19th Annotation If your spiritual director isn't, we also offer this training to experienced spiritual directors in an apprenticeship model that could allow you to continue with them while they're trained.
-Alternatively, you'll be welcome to resume meeting with your regular spiritual director once your retreat concludes.
+The Order has a number of directors trained in the 19th Annotation.
+If your spiritual director isn't, we also offer this training to experienced spiritual directors in an apprenticeship model that could allow you to continue with them while they're trained.
+You'll be welcome to resume meeting with your regular spiritual director once your retreat concludes.

 • In most cases, we'll invite you to undertake the Spiritual Exercises retreat again, just as many Jesuits do in their lifetime; however, if you've completed the Spiritual Exercises very recently before beginning your novitiate, we may arrange an alternative formational experience with you, such as "Emotionally Focused: Formation."